-- Northern Cape Provincial Growth and Development Strategy (2011); - Northern Cape Provincial Spatial Development Framework (2011); - John Taolo Gaetsewe District Municipality Integrated Development Plan (2014-2016); - Gamagara Local Municipality Integrated Development Plan (2012-2017); and - Gamagara Spatial Development Plan (2011).
+- Northern Cape Provincial Growth and Development Strategy (2011); - Northern Cape Provincial Spatial Development Framework (2012); - John Taolo Gaetsewe District Municipality Integrated Development Plan (2014-2016); - Gamagara Local Municipality Integrated Development Plan (2012-2017); and - Gamagara Spatial Development Plan (2011).

-Based on the findings of the review the proposed SIMS Mixed Use Development supports a number of the provincial and local level policy and planning objectives.
-Of specific relevance to the study a key spatial development objective of the Gamagara SDF is to manage land use and settlement expansion in Kathu and Seshen and amalgamate the two towns into a single Regional Node.
-The proposed SIMS Mixed Use Development supports this vision and the spatial objective of integrating Kathu and Sesheng.
 The development is also located within the Kathu Urban Edge.
 The area has therefore been identified a suitable for infill development.
-The proposed SIMS Mixed Use Development is therefore in keeping with and supports the relevant land use policies and plans for the site and surrounds.
+The proposed Uitkoms Residential Development is therefore in keeping with and supports the relevant land use policies and plans for the site and surrounds.